adrianwalker/CV/README.md

 > **IDEs**: PyDev / Eclipse\
 > **Other**: RabbitMQ, Splunk, FHIR messaging

 Previously a member of the Architecture, Standards and Innovation team.
 Developing systems and tools to author and support the creation, conversion, mapping and search of clinical terminologies and classifications.
-Extending and developing open source projects to manage large clinical data sets such as SNOMED CT, ICD-10, OPCS-4 and DM+D, for internal customers and collaborating with external partners, Snomed International.
+Extending and developing open source projects to manage large clinical data sets such as SNOMED CT, ICD-10, OPCS-4 and DM+D, for internal customers and collaborating with external partner Snomed International.

 > **Methodologies**: Scrum\
 > **Languages**: Java 7 - 8, JavaScript\